JulienPalard/docsbuild-scripts/README.md

     3.9       2.3.1    2.3.1  2.3.1    2.3.1  2.3.1  2.3.1  2.3.1    2.3.1  2.3.1
     3.10      2.3.1    2.3.1  2.3.1    2.3.1  2.3.1  2.3.1  2.3.1    2.3.1  2.3.1
     ========  =======  =====  =======  =====  =====  =====  =======  =====  =====

+## The github hook server

+`build_docs_server.py` is a simple HTTP server handling Github Webhooks requests to build the doc when needed.

+Its logging can be configured by giving a yaml file path to the `--logging-config` argument.

+By default the loglevel is `DEBUG` on `stderr`, the default config can be found in the code so one can bootstrap a different config from it.